 The in-line automated vacuum system developed at Colorado State University10 is also advantageous in its scalability and repeatability.
 For example, deposition parameters are user-set, and the deposition process is automated such that the user does not need to make adjustments during absorber fabrication.
 Although small area research devices are fabricated in this system, the system design can be scaled up for larger area depositions, enabling a link between research-scale experimentation and module-scale implementation.

-This protocol presents the fabrication methods used to manufacture 0.5 μm CdSeTe/1.0 μm CdTe thin film PV devices.
-For comparison, a set of 1.5 μm CdTe devices are fabricated, and single and bilayer absorber structures show nominally identical deposition conditions in all process steps, excluding the CdSeTe deposition.
+This protocol presents the fabrication methods used to manufacture 0.5-μm CdSeTe/1.0-μm CdTe thin-film PV devices.
+For comparison, a set of 1.5 μm CdTe devices are fabricated.
+Single and bilayer absorber structures have nominally identical deposition conditions in all process steps, excluding the CdSeTe deposition.
 To characterize whether thin CdSeTe/CdTe absorbers retain the same benefits demonstrated by their thicker counterparts, current density-voltage (J-V), quantum efficiency (QE), and PL measurements are performed on the thin single and bilayer absorber devices.
 An increase in short-circuit current density (JSC) as measured by J-V and QE, in addition to an increase in PL signal for the CdSeTe/CdTe vs. CdTe device, indicate that thin CdSeTe/CdTe devices fabricated by CSS show notable improvement in current collection, material quality, and device efficiency.

 Although this work focuses on the benefits associated with the incorporation of a CdSeTe alloy into a CdTe PV device structure, the complete fabrication process for CdTe and CdSeTe/CdTe devices is described subsequently in full.
 Figure 1A,B shows completed device structures for CdTe and CdSeTe/CdTe devices respectively, comprised of a transparent conducting oxide (TCO)-coated glass substrate, n-type magnesium zinc oxide (MgZnO) emitter layer, p-type CdTe or CdSeTe/CdTe absorber with CdCl2 treatment and copper doping treatment, thin Te layer, and nickel back contact.
 Excluding the CSS absorber deposition, the fabrication conditions are identical between the single and bilayer structure.
 Thus, unless otherwise noted, each step is performed on both CdTe and CdSeTe/CdTe structures.